brokenpip3/lotb/README.md

 * [llm](./lotb/plugins/llm.py): A unified plugin that provides LLM capabilities with two modes:

   **Simple Mode (default):** A basic chat assistant that keeps conversation history per user.
 Uses [litellm](https://github.com/BerriAI/litellm) so you can use any supported model.
-  Interact with `/llm <query>` or use a friendly trigger name (for instance: "hey Dino, what is borrowing in Rust?").
+  Interact with `/llm <query>` or use a friendly trigger name (for instance: "Dino, what is borrowing in Rust?").

   **Assistant Mode:** Extends simple mode with MCP (Model Context Protocol) support, allowing the LLM to access tools and resources from [streamable http](https://modelcontextprotocol.io/docs/concepts/transports#streamable-http) servers.
   The assistant can call tools, read resources, and provide rich contextual responses.
-Enable with `assistant_mode = true`.
+Enable with `assistant = true`.

   ```toml
   [plugins.llm]